takaidohigasi/mysql-dev/README.md

 ### Virtual Machine Operation

-deploy virtual machine and provision
+you can deploy and provision virtual machine.

 ```bash
 $ vagrant up
 ```

-destroy operation is as follows (you can also use -f option to destroy)
+you can destroy virtual machines as follows (you can also use -f option to destroy without confirmation)
 ```bash
 $ vagrant halt
 $ vagrant destroy
 ```

-### Provisioning
+### Provision

-you can also provision by following command
+you can also provision by following command.

 ```bash
 $ vagrant provision